Wechsler Adult Intelligence Scale

 The Wechsler Adult Intelligence Scale (WAIS) is an IQ test designed to measure intelligence and cognitive ability in adults and older adolescents.
 For children between the ages of 6 and 16, Wechsler Intelligence Scale for Children (WISC) is commonly used.

-The original WAIS (Form I) was published in February 1955 by David Wechsler, Chief Psychologist at Bellevue Hospital (1932–1967) in NYC, as a revision of the Wechsler–Bellevue Intelligence Scale released in 1939.
+The original WAIS (Form I) was published in February 1955 by David Wechsler, Chief Psychologist at Bellevue Hospital (1932–1967) in New York City, as a revision of the Wechsler–Bellevue Intelligence Scale released in 1939.
 It is currently in its fifth edition (WAIS-5), released in 2024 by Pearson.
 It is the most widely used IQ test, for both adults and older adolescents, in the world.

 History

 The WAIS was founded to get to know Wechsler's patients at Bellevue Hospital and on his definition of intelligence, which he defined as "... the global capacity of a person to act purposefully, to think rationally, and to deal effectively with his environment."
 He believed that intelligence was made up of specific elements that could be isolated, defined, and subsequently measured.
 However, these individual elements were not entirely independent, but were all interrelated.
 His argument, in other words, is that general intelligence is composed of various specific and interrelated functions or elements that can be individually measured.

 This theory differed greatly from the Binet-Simon Intelligence Test which, in Wechsler's day, was generally considered the supreme authority with regard to intelligence testing.
 A drastically revised new version of the Binet scale, released in 1937, received a great deal of criticism from David Wechsler (after whom the original Wechsler–Bellevue Intelligence scale and the subsequent Wechsler Scales are named).